nandagopang19/docker-debezium/README.md

 # docker-debezium
 This repo has the following
-1. docker-compose.yml: to run debezium connect and confluent to push Change Data Capture (CDC) events to kafka topics.
+1. docker-compose.yml: To debezium connect and confluent containers to push Change Data Capture (CDC) events to kafka topics.
-2. debezium.json: Debezium connector configs for Postgre and SQL Server
+2. debezium.json: Debezium connector configuration for Postgre and/or SQL Server as source database